-2.1 Tree-based signaling and path finding model
+2.1 Tree-Based Signaling and Path Finding Model

-To support the NSI tree-based workflow (see Fig 1.), the following must be supported:
+To support the NSI tree-based workflow (see Figure 1), the following must be supported:

-- 1. A Network Service request can be initiated at an AG anywhere in the service region, and this AG does not have to be associated with any Network resources involved in the creation of the service. - 2.
-A Network Service request can be propagated to as many NSAs as there are sub-connection segments.
+- A Network Service request may be initiated at any AG in the service region, and this AG does not have to be associated with any Network resources involved in the creation of the service. - 2.
+A Network Service request can be propagated to as many uPAs as there are sub-connection segments.
 The AG receiving the request does not need to fully resolve the path of the Connection, but can delegate the task further down the tree to other AGs.